Veterinary Cardiology in Brooklyn, NY | BluePearl Pet Hospital Brooklyn NY

 A BluePearl anesthesiology and pain management vet prepares to fix an anesthetic facemask on a yellow lab while a vet tech helps hold the dog on the exam table.

-If your pet has a cardiovascular condition, you’ll have an entire cardiology team helping to improve your pet’s quality of life so you can get back to what matters most – spending precious moments together.
+If your pet has a cardiovascular condition, our cardiology team is here to improve their quality of life so you can get back to what matters most – spending precious moments together.
+Using advanced diagnostics and compassionate care, we treat heart disease in dogs and cats showing signs like coughing, collapse, rapid breathing, fainting or unusual tiredness.

 • Heart disease